riteshkarval/Eureka-SMAI-Spring2018-Project/README.md

 1) Need to implement the research paper (SVM, Maximum Entropy,Scoring) <br>
 2) Need to implement using Deep Learning Techniques
 3) Need to extend it to Indian Movies
-4) Categorize the rating (screenplay, music, action etc..)
+4) Categorize the rating (Direction, Music, Action etc..)

 Scrapping.py
 This code read the imdb.csv dataset.